xylusthemes/import-facebook-events/README.txt

 Requires at least: 6.0
 Requires PHP: 5.3
 Tested up to: 7.0
-Stable tag: 1.8.9
+Stable tag: 1.9.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display Facebook events on your WordPress site with beautiful, auto-updating event feeds using the Live Feed Builder or our events importer.
-No API key required.
+Display Facebook events on your WordPress site with auto-updating feeds using Live Feed Builder or Events Importer.
+No API key needed.

 == Description ==